 - Emotional distress

 As a general rule, you need to file any premises liability lawsuit in Nevada within two years of the accident.
 If you don’t file within the time the law allows (known as the statute of limitations), you may lose your right to bring a lawsuit.

-If you have questions about how long you have to bring a lawsuit after an accident, speak with a premises liability lawyer in Las Vegas today.
+If you have questions about how long you have to bring a lawsuit after an accident, speak with a Las Vegas premises liability lawyer today.